NumptyJR/Blue_Spoke/USER_MANUAL.md

 ### Searching
 Use the search bar in the **Inventory** tab to find parts.
 You can see:
 - **Stock Levels**: Green badge = In Stock, Red badge = Low/Out of Stock.
-- **Bin Location**: Where to find the item in the shop.
 - **Pricing**: Retail price and cost.

 ### Editing Items
 Click "View" on an item to see details.
-Click "Edit Item" to update stock quantities, pricing, or bin locations.
+Click "Edit Item" to update stock quantities or pricing.

 ---